 Our global offices are made entirely from upcycled waste.
 Our walls are covered in ever-changing graffiti from local artists, we thrive on a culture of transparency and high-energy innovation, and we have a dedicated team of passionate, eco-minded employees.
 To see what our offices are like, tune into our critically acclaimed TV show, “Human Resources” on Pivot, or look through careers and internships available at TerraCycle to experience it for yourself.

-The Pivot Network partnered with us to create an innovative docu-comedy: Human Resources, which became the highest rated original programming on the network.
-Download full episodes from iTunes.
+In 2014, The Pivot Network partnered with us to create an innovative docu-comedy, Human Resources, which became the highest-rated original programming on the network.

-In the winner of the 2019 Independent Book Publisher Award Outstanding Book of the Year category gold medal and "Most Likely to Save the Planet," Tom Szaky sets out to do the near-impossible: eliminate all waste.
+The winner of the 2019 Independent Book Publisher Award Outstanding Book of the Year category gold medal and "Most Likely to Save the Planet," Tom Szaky sets out to do the near-impossible: Eliminate all waste.
 This book paints a future of a circular economy that relies on responsible reuse and recycling to propel the world towards eradicating overconsumption and waste, starting with packaging.

 —Paul Polman, CEO, Unilever